Second Cities: Destinations to Add onto a Trip to Rome

 A visit to Sardinia isn’t complete without exploring Neptune’s Grotto, a cave sandwiched between towering, rocky cliffs overlooking the sea.
 Take a guided tour to see the underground lake as well as large stalagmites and stalactites throughout the cave.

 Take an evening to wander around the city of Alghero.
 The city’s unique history includes a period of time when the island belonged to Aragon, and Catalan is still considered a co-language today.
-After a lap around the city’s medieval town centre, order some fresh king prawns or seafood pasta at Trattoria Marco Polo.
+After a lap around the city’s medieval town center, order some fresh king prawns or seafood pasta at Trattoria Marco Polo.

 Make sure to enjoy dinner and/or spend the night at an agriturismo (a small farm).
 Most offer fresh farm-to-table cuisine and quaint, family-owned accommodation.
-You’ll likely sample things like olive oil or wine prepared on the property, as well as fresh vegetables and fruit grown on site and farm-fresh milk, too.
-There’s nothing like biting into a homegrown juicy Italian tomato paired with mature pecorino cheese, a Sardinian speciality.
+You’ll likely sample things like olive oil or wine prepared on the property, as well as fresh vegetables and fruit grown on site and farm-fresh milk too.
+There’s nothing like biting into a homegrown juicy Italian tomato paired with mature pecorino cheese, a Sardinian specialty.

 Florence lives and breathes beneath the warm Tuscan sun.
 If that’s not enough reason for you to visit, the city, which is known as the birthplace of Renaissance, has an expanse of gothic architecture, famous art, trendy fashion and a surfeit of Chianti vino, the region’s claim to fame.